gguillotte/puppetlabs-docker_ucp/README.md

 }
 ```

-The module uses the default username and password.
-To set these, provide those in
+The module uses the default username (`admin`) and password (`orca`).
+To set these,
-parameters.
+provide those in parameters.

-The class also takes a number of
-other parameters useful for joininng.
-Again these should map to the
+The class also takes other parameters useful for joining a node to a swarm.
+These should
-options in the official UCP documetation.
+also correspond with the options described in the official UCP documetation.

 ```puppet
 class { 'docker_ucp':